 Ankle Brachial Pressure Index

-Ankle brachial pressure index (ABPI) is a non-invasive method of quantifying the severity of arterial disease in an individual's legs.
-It is measured by inflating a blood pressure cuff placed around your calf whilst simultaneously listening to the quality of the flow signals from the foot arteries with a hand held Doppler device.
+Ankle brachial pressure index (ABPI) is a non-invasive method of quantifying the severity of arterial disease in the legs.
+It is measured by inflating a blood pressure cuff placed around your calf, whilst simultaneously listening to the quality of the flow signals from the foot arteries with a hand held Doppler device.
 The maximum pressure at which the signal can still be heard is termed the ankle systolic pressure.
-This is then divided by the brachial (arm) systolic pressure to create a ratio, with normal being inthe range 0.9-1.3.
-A ratio less than 0.9 is diagnostic for the presence of peripheral arterial disease.
+This is then divided by the brachial (arm) systolic pressure to create a ratio, with normal being in the range 0.9-1.3.
+A ratio less than 0.7 is diagnostic for the presence of peripheral arterial disease.

-When would my surgeon undertake an ankle brachial pressure index?
+When would an ankle brachial pressure index be performed?

-There are certain clinical conditions, e.g. diabetes, that may render an ABPI measurement inaccurate and falsely reassuring.
-For these conditions we would recommend combining ABPI measurement with an alternative method of perfusion assessment e.g. duplex Doppler ultrasound scan to ensure subtle underlying disease is not overlooked.
+There are certain clinical conditions, such as diabetes, that may render an ABPI measurement inaccurate and falsely reassuring.
+For these conditions we would recommend combining ABPI measurement with an alternative method of perfusion assessment, like a duplex Doppler ultrasound scan to ensure subtle underlying disease is not overlooked.